-Every year, celebrate Hispanic Heritage Month from September 15–October 15.
-Honor the contributions of Americans whose ancestors came from South and Central America, the Caribbean, Spain and Mexico.
-Did you know that Hispanic Heritage Month began as a week-long celebration under President Lyndon B. Johnson?
+Hispanic Heritage Month is celebrated September 15–October 15 and honors the contributions of Americans whose ancestors came from South and Central America, the Caribbean, Spain and Mexico.
+Did you know that Hispanic Heritage Month, opens a new window began as a week-long celebration under President Lyndon B. Johnson?
 President Ronald Reagan expanded it to a month-long celebration in 1988.

 Brazil celebrates its independence day on September 7.
 September 15 is the anniversary of independence for El Salvador, Costa Rica, Guatemala, Nicaragua and Honduras.
 September 16 is Mexico's independence day and September 18 is Chile's independence day.

-- Read aloud a Hispanic heritage-focused picture book, perfect for ages 0-5.
+- Read aloud a Hispanic heritage-focused picture book, perfect for ages 0-5, or chose a picture book to read in Spanish.

 - For elementary and middle school kids, read about influential Hispanic Americans.

-- Hey teens, we hand-picked these young adult novels all about Hispanic Heritage Month just for you.
+- Hey teens, we hand-picked these young adult novels all about Hispanic Heritage Month and fifteen new Latinx books for teens just for you.

 - Read a Pura Belpre Award-winning book for youth (teens and children).